-load of the web page:
+The initial load of the web page:

 Note: this page will not include a checker board yet, only after the new game button is clicked will the board be displayed.

+The system shall allow the user to type in their name and submit it to the submit name textbox above the submit name button.

 Refer to section 3.1.1 and 3.1.2 for the way it looks in the user interface

+The system shall allow the user to start a new game of checkers by clicking on the new game button

 Refer to 3.1.6 for the way it looks in the user interface

+The system shall display the checker board game with green and white checkers

 Refer to section 3.16 for the way it looks in the user interface.

-The game board will be displayed
+The system shall display the resulting board of the users selected checker move.

 They system shall display the resulting board of the AIs selected checker move.